andrewbrey/dotfiles/README.md

 - Add [html-to-markdown](https://github.com/JohannesKaufmann/html-to-markdown) to have an html to markdown converter
 - Add [sniffnet](https://sniffnet.net/) to have a network traffic monitor written with iced
+- Add [Recorder](https://record.addy.ie/) as an installed webapp for simple screen recording
 - Add a `script/teardown` script next to `script/bootstrap` which can be used to remove sensitive config files and secrets in one command.
 Might be able to just use `chezmoi purge` (https://www.chezmoi.io/user-guide/advanced/migrate-away-from-chezmoi/).
 Should remove at least: